-If a person believes that violent crime keeps increasing, he or she will retain information about recent crimes and disbelieve or ignore the fact that crime rates have declined for decades.
-If someone thinks the Earth is thousands, instead of billions, of years old, he or she will not believe the truth even when shown fossils in a museum.
-For that matter, if someone believes that Friday the 13th is unlucky, he or she will pay attention and remember the times bad things happened on this date but will fail to remember all the Friday the 13ths when no misfortune occurred.
-(Confirmation bias plays a major role in superstition.)
+If people believe that violent crime keeps increasing, they will retain information about recent crimes and disbelieve or ignore the fact that crime rates have declined for decades.
+If individuals think the Earth is thousands, instead of billions, of years old, they will not believe the truth even when shown fossils in a museum.
+For that matter, if people are convinced that Friday the 13th is unlucky, they will pay attention and remember the times bad things happened on this date but will fail to remember all the Friday the 13ths when no misfortune occurred.